sounny/helloworld3/README.md

 # Hello World Webpage Project Hello!

-I'm a student currently learning about GitHub, GitHub Codespaces, and GitHub Pages.
+I'm a prof currently learning about GitHub, GitHub Codespaces, and GitHub Pages.
 This repository contains my first project: a simple "Hello World" webpage.
 It's a part of our GIS programming lab where we're exploring the basics of web development and version control.

 ## Project Description